oblivion-hymns/leijona/README.md

 ## Installation
-Install the package globally using `npm i -g leijona`.
+Install the package globally using `npm i -g leijona`, or download the zip.

 ## Running
+If you downloaded it with npm, you can use npm to run the script in the directory you want to count.

-Navigate to the directory of the project you want to count and run `node leijona`.
+If you downloaded the .zip, extract it, then run `node <location of the extracted leijona/ dir>` from the directory of the project you want to count.

 ### Command line arguments
 There are no command line arguments for leijona.
 All configuration is done through `leijona.json`.